 Religion in San Juan Chamula plays an important part in everyday life.
 There’s a mix of indigenous Mayan beliefs and Catholicism at work, leading to a syncretic belief system in which Saint John the Baptist is revered above Jesus Christ.
-There are other interesting parts to this religion, such as how Coca Cola is used in some ceremonies.
+There are other interesting elements to this religion, such as how Coca-Cola is used in some ceremonies.

 In short, San Juan Chamula is a fascinating place to visit in Mexico.
 People here still wear traditional clothing, there are many interesting sights and activities to experience, and a lot of history to learn about, too.

 What To See And Do In San Juan Chamula, Chiapas